Study plan - Outdoor Education and Nordic Friluftsliv

 - can independently and critically continue to develop his/her own competence and specialization in the practice field of outdoor education

-- is able to plan and implement safe outdoor activities for various groups
+- is able to plan and implement safe outdoor activities for various groups and environments

 - can analyze relevant academic and practical issues and implement projects in the field of outdoor education

 - can contribute to a sustainable and environmentally friendly development in the field of outdoor education